exohood/exohood/README.md

 # Exohood City Project

-- Exohood City is an open-source software platform on GitHub that leverages blockchain technology, AI, VR, and tools to generate value within a dynamic network.
-It empowers the development of innovative applications, games, services, and solutions, fostering collaboration and driving the evolution of the interconnected network.
+- Exohood City is an open source project dedicated to creating and distributing cutting edge software and applications using Quantum Computing, Blockchain, AI, VR, and AR technology.
+It's a participatory platform where developers, marketers, testers, and idea contributors can all actively engage.
+We believe in the positive impact of technology on our lives, and that's why we're enthusiastic about Quantum Computing, Blockchain, AI, VR, and AR, which will drive the future of innovation.

 # How Exohood Works?